 3) What attire/shoes do I need to wear?

--We have a very limited (but growing) stock of used equipment to borrow.
-Contact us to find out more.
+- We have a very limited (but growing) stock of used equipment to borrow.
+Contact us at email@example.com to find out more.

 4) Will food/toilets be provided?

-We will be providing a packed lunch (to order in the morning) as well as some snacks.
-Please let us know in advance of any food allergies.
+We will be providing Scottish snacks and a stop for lunch to purchase.
 We will be making a pit stop for toilets just before reaching the mountain, otherwise the great outdoor toilet is at your disposal!